 This classification was initially reviewed by the MSRC in August 2002, and through the adjudication process it was determined that the Speech Language Pathologists would not receive a market supplement.
-Another review on this classification was completed in October 2003 when it was again determined by the MSRC that a market supplement was not necessary.
+Market supplement reviews were completed in October 2003, and April 2005 when it was determined by the MSRC each time that a market supplement was not necessary.

 A total of ten regions reported that they employ Speech Language Pathologists (SLP's) for the purpose of this report.
-HSAS requested this market supplement review in March 2005.
+HSAS requested this market supplement review in September 2006.

-Role of a Speech Language Pathologist
+Role of a Speech Language Pathologist: